 What about credit scores?

-The information thus far hasn’t given you a quick answer as to whether or not your finances are putting your job in jeopardy.
-But a credit score is a universal three-digit number we can all understand.
+A credit score is a universal three-digit number we can all understand.
 So what credit score must you maintain in order to keep your security clearance?
 600?
 650?
 Are you at risk even at 700?
 It turns out that this question is not so simple.

 According to the Office of Personnel Management, credit scores are not a factor in security clearance assessments.
 That’s because your credit score is based on a different set of criteria than what the OPM cares to use for its assessments of your financial security.
 So although a credit score is a decent indication of your financial health overall, it’s too broad of a brush for the U.S. government.
 Plus, there are many, many types of credit scoring systems available, so no single score ever tells the entire story.